-- 1. Before you begin, make sure that you have access to a printer from the computer on which you are making your selections, as you will need to print out your approval form. - 2.
-The closing date and time for selections is midnight on Thursday August 13, 2020. - 3.
-Please do not leave it until the last moment to make your selections.
-If you have a problem, you may not get access in time. - 4.
-All subject selections will be downloaded after the closing date.
+- Before you begin, make sure that you have access to a printer from the computer on which you are making your selections, as you will need to print out your approval form. - The closing date and time for selections is midnight on Thursday August 11, 2022. - Please do not leave it until the last moment to make your selections.
+If you have a problem, you may not get access in time. - All subject selections will be downloaded after the closing date.
 Selections submitted by the deadline have equal priority. - Step 1.
 You will receive an email with a web code and a link to the following website.

+https://my.edval.education/login

-https://spring.edval.education/login This will be available from Friday July 24, 2020. - Step 2.
-You are now at the Edval Webchoice login page. - Step 3.
-Enter your Login code into the Login code box and then click the Login button. - Step 4.
+This will be available from Friday July 22, 2022.

+You are now at the Edval Webchoice login page.

+- Step 2.
+Enter your Login code into the Login code box and then click the Login button. - Step 3.
 Read the instruction at the top and on the right hand side.
-Choose one subject from as many of the drop down boxes as you need to. - Step 5.
+Choose one subject from as many of the drop down boxes as you need to. - Step 4.
 Press the Submit button.
 If there are no problems with your selections, you will be taken to a new page confirming your choices.
 You will need to print this page.